 In terms of isometric exercise, for medial epicondylitis, cover your affected palm with your other hand and try to curl your palm up towards you at the wrist, while preventing any movement with your other hand.

 Hold this contraction for 5-30 seconds and then relax.
-Repeat until you feel an ache in the working muscle, several times each day.
+Repeat until you feel an ache in the working muscle, 3-4 times each day until the issue resolves.

-For lateral epicondylitis, the technique is similar but instead cover the back of your affected hand with your other hand and try to bring the dorsum of your hand up towards you while preventing any actual movement.
+For lateral epicondylitis, the technique is similar but instead, cover the back of your affected hand with your other hand and try to bring the back of your hand up towards you while preventing any actual movement.